Mikea15/mikea15.github.io/_posts/2013-06-21-generic-method.md

 }
 ```

-It's pretty easy once you know what to look for :) Just search Generics c# and you'll find a bunch of questions and answers on StackOverflow, msdn and CodeProject :)
+It's pretty easy once you know what to look for :) Just search Generics c# and you'll find a bunch of questions and answers on StackOverflow, msdn and codeproject :)
 Here's the solution:

 ```cpp